publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch28/schI/m__us_usc_t29_s2613.md

     (b) __Sufficient certification__

-    Certification provided under subsection (a) of this section shall be sufficient if it states—
+    Certification provided under subsection (a) shall be sufficient if it states—

         (1) the date on which the serious health condition commenced;